souelgha/CPP00_CPP04/README.md

 # CPP Modules
-each module is an introduction of specific funstions / topics of C++ language
+each module is an introduction of specific functions / topics of C++ language

 ## CPP Module 00
 ![CPP Module 01 Score](/grade.svg)